-The Sitcom (A Routledge Television Guidebook) will analyze the genre’s position as a major media artefact within American culture and will provide a historical overview of the genre as it has evolved in the US.
-The Sitcom will examine discourses of gender, race, ethnicity, class, and sexual orientation that are ever always at the core of humor in our culture and it will interpret how those discourses are embedded in television’s relatively rigid narrative structures.
+The Sitcom (A Routledge Television Guidebook) analyzes the genre’s position as a major media artifact within American culture and provides a historical overview of the genre as it has evolved in the US.
+The Sitcom examines discourses of gender, race, ethnicity, and sexual orientation that are ever always at the core of humor in our culture and it interprets how those discourses are embedded in television’s relatively rigid narrative structures.

 - Chapter 4.
 Comedy, Sex, and Gender Identity

 - Chapter 5.
 Comedy, Race, Ethnicity, and Religion

 - Chapter 6.
 Comedy, Televisuality, and Convergence